adamsilver/fdpb/03-Book-A-Flight.md

 	</div>
 </div>
 ```

+Notes:

+- Buttons should have large tap targets making it easy to press with a finger or mouse.
+- The calendar displays beneath the input.
+Dialogs obscure the interface and on small screens it takes up the entire screen anyway.
+- Pressing *previous* shows the previous month and selects the first day of the preview month.
+- Pressing *next* shows the next month and selects the first day of the next month.
+- Once focus is on the grid, the arrow keys let the user move freely between days and weeks.
+- Only the selected day is in the natural tab sequence.
+This is because for those relying on the <kbd>tab</kbd> key would have to tab ~30 times in order to leave the calendar and would it make it hard to move focus to the selected day.
+- Pressing <kbd>escape</kbd> hides the date picker and moves focus to the button.
+- Pressing <kbd>enter</kbd> or <kbd>space</kbd> populates the date into the text box, hides the calendar and moves focus into the text box.

 In addition to the `input` there is a `button` which toggles the calendar's visibility, and of course the calendar itself.
 Both are injected with Javascript, as they only work when Javascript is available.